odysseyindia/odyssey-tours/content/english/tim/itineraries/frontiers-of-india/_index.md

   - Enjoy the dances and peace of Majuli island
   - Spot rhinos, elephants and even tigers on jeep safaris in Kaziranga
   - Stay in beautiful hotels overlooking the hills of Shillong
+  - ''
 itinerary:
   - day: 0
     item:
       - type: excursion
         url: >-
           /destinations/india/states/west-bengal/cities/kolkata/excursions/transfer-from-airport-to-hotel/
+        title: Transfer from airport to hotel
         content: >-
           Your tour starts on arrival at Kolkata airport, where you are met by our representative and transferred to your hotel.